mwiens91/twitch-game-notify/README.md

 ## Rate limits

-Using a Twitch API client ID allows for 30 API queries per minute.
+The Twitch API allows for 120 API queries per minute.
 When you first start up twitch-game-notify, you're going to be using up to 3 API queries per streamer you've specified.
 When you've been running twitch-game-notify for awhile, most of the static API data will be cached and you're going be using ~1 API query per streamer.

-As a rough estimate, if you have `N` streamers on your list, you're going to want to have a `query-period` of a little above `2*N` seconds.
+As a rough estimate, if you have `N` streamers on your list, you're going to want to have a `query-period` of a little above `N / 2` seconds.